PAYONE-GmbH/PCP-ServerSDK-php/README.md

 1. The source code of the SDK itself: `/src` and `/lib`
 2. The source code of the unit and integration tests (including the examples): `/tests`
+3. The source code for demos is located `examples/*`.
+Make sure to run `composer install` and `composer dumb-autoload` before.

 ## Requirements